jim0607/Leetcode/README.md

 - [0111.
 Minimum Depth of Binary Tree](Solutions/0111.Minimum-Depth-of-Binary-Tree.py) (E) <br>
 solution 1: recursion; soluiton 2: BFS; for _ in range(lens): if not node.left and not node.right: return depth
 - [0297.
 Serialize and Deserialize Binary Tree](Solutions/0297.Serialize-and-Deserialize-Binary-Tree.py) (!!H) <br>
-serialize: just do a bfs to put ch level by level.  deserialize: do a bfs, use an idx to keep track of where have we reached in the input list.
+serialize: just do a bfs to put ch level by level.  deserialize: do a bfs, use an idx to keep track of where have we reached in the input list. 注意前序遍历是可以serialize然后重新返回的最常用遍历方法！
 - [0449.
 Serialize and Deserialize BST](Solutions/0449.Serialize-and-Deserialize-BST.py) (!!H) <br>
 Same as 297.
 Solution says since BST, the answer could be as compact as possible.
 Don't know shy?
 - [0652.
 Find Duplicate Subtrees](Solutions/0652.Find-Duplicate-Subtrees.py) (M) <br>